GrillingUXO/belatedMetronome/README.md

 Automatic Mode:
 Automatically corrects timing using a double-loop Dynamic Time Warping (DTW) algorithm to align performance notes with reference sheet music.
+Extracts note information using Crepe and cuts audio/video based on note boundaries.
 Computes relative time deviation coefficients and uses these to stretch or contract video and audio in alignment with the reference.

-Extracts note information using Crepe and cuts audio/video based on note boundaries.
+Manual Mode:
+Offers a graphical interface for manually editing the timing, pitch, and duration of notes.
+Recommended for complex sheet music or where precise customization is required.

 基于crepe notes的视频节拍纠正系统。